The Keto Myths you need to know before starting a Ketogenic diet.

 3. Keto is a fad diet.

 Not true.
+This is one of the biggest Keto myths.
 I can’t see myself ever going back to the way I ate before because it doesn’t appeal to me.
 I’m not on a “diet.”
 This is just how I eat.

 My body wants to eat healthier foods now.
 Sounds silly.
 Totally true.